HEnquist/camillagui-backend/README.md

 The settings for config_dir and coeff_dir point to two folders where the backend has permissions to write files.
 This is provided to enable uploading of coefficients and config files from the gui.

 `active_config` is the location, where a symbolic link to the currently active config will be created, if `update_symlink` is `true`.
-Note that this is not supported on Windows.
+Note that symlinks cannot be created on Windows without configuring special privileges.
 At times, the link might not exist, or point to a non-existent file.
 If you run CamillaDSP on the same machine as CamillaGUI, you probably want to use this path as the value for the config parameter of your CamillaDSP executable.